How To Find and Target Killer Keywords In Your Marketing Research

 In order to know whether a keyword is worth targeting, you need to know roughly how many people are searching for that term on a monthly basis.

-As mentioned, many beginner article marketers focus too much on keyword demand without respect to its opposite: supply.
+Many beginner article marketers focus too much on keyword demand without respect to its opposite: supply.

 A keyword may have an extremely high search volume, but it may also have thousands of other marketers jostling for the top spot at the search engines.
 This is an equally important aspect of article marketing research.